 In reality, there is a place for everything.

 For example, clothes you no longer wear belong at the local Goodwill, not stuffed hapharadly into the guest room closet.

-Letters need to be opened, rather than left to languish on the kitchen counter or entrance hall table.
+Letters need to be opened and either filed or recycled, rather than left to languish on the kitchen counter or entrance hall table.

 Unless they’re in use, school books belong in school bags, keys and wallets belong in a designated area (preferably near the front door), dirty dishes belong in the dishwasher or next to the sink.

 You get the point.